xZoidyy/Nuclear-Computing/README.md

 # Nuclear-Computing
-Working with j-symbols in bases in Nuclear Physics using wigxjpf library
+Working with j-symbols in bases in Nuclear Physics using wigxjpf library (It is needed to unzip lib)